seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Angelo hath seen them both, and will discover the favour.

 **DUKE VINCENTIO**
-O, death’s a great disguiser; and you may add to it.
+O, death's a great disguiser; and you may add to it.
 Shave the head, and tie the beard; and say it was
 the desire of the penitent to be so bared before his
 death: you know the course is common.
 If any thing